-Francisco J. Sánchez is an attorney in Holland & Knight's Tampa office who focuses his practice on trade policy and regulation.
+Francisco J. Sánchez is an attorney in Holland & Knight's Tampa office who focuses his practice on trade policy, regulation and the Committee on Foreign Investment in the United States (CFIUS) process including mitigation measures.
 Mr. Sánchez has a long and distinguished career in the public and private sectors.

-Mr. Sánchez served as the U.S. Under Secretary of Commerce for Trade until 2013, a role for which former President Barack Obama nominated him in 2009.
+Mr. Sánchez served as the U.S. Under Secretary of Commerce for Trade until 2013, a role former President Barack Obama nominated him to in 2009.
 As Under Secretary, Mr. Sánchez led the International Trade Administration (ITA) in its efforts to improve the global business environment by helping U.S. businesses compete abroad.
 As one of the architects of President Obama's National Export Initiative (NEI), with the goal of doubling U.S. exports by the end of 2014, Mr. Sánchez directed programs and policies that promote and protect the competitiveness of American businesses.
+Mr. Sanchez also oversaw the ITA's role in the CFIUS.

 During the Clinton Administration, Mr. Sánchez served as the assistant secretary for aviation and international affairs at the U.S. Department of Transportation (DOT).
 Prior to the DOT role, he served in the White House as a special assistant to former President Bill Clinton, and chief of staff to the Special Envoy to the Americas.